 Configuring Investment layers

 The Investment layers filter categorizes work by custom fields set in the user's ticket vendor.
 Tickets are categorized based on a field ingested from Jira or ADO.
 Tickets can be categorized with an investment layer at an Epic level or an individual ticket level.
-Currently, this report only uses Epics as the highest level of ticket type.
+Flow uses Epics as the highest level of ticket type.

 If your organization categorizes tickets by Epics, only Epics need to have investment categories set in the ticket vendor.
 If the investment category isn’t set at the ticket level, Flow assigns the ticket to its parent ticket's Investment layer category.